Personal Support Network Facilitation

 - Family members who have a loved-one with a disability

-Designed by Vickie Cammack, creator of PLAN’s social network process, and the Plan Institute team.
+Designed by Vickie Cammack, Plan Institute and PLAN co-founder, and the Plan Institute team.

 1 seat: $300.00 per seat